makudesu/dmnotes/doc/source/Daily Routine.rst

 * 7:30 am -- opening time
 * boot all PCs including the main and photo server
-* cleanup outside the shop
+* clean the outside of the shop
 * wipe the following with clean cloth
-* mirror -- wet cloth then finish with clean cloth
+  + mirror -- wet cloth then finish with clean cloth
-    * reflector/camera stand -- clean cloth
+        + reflector/camera stand -- clean cloth
-    * photocopy machine -- wet cloth
+        + photocopy machine -- wet cloth

 While Working